-PMP Exam Preparation involves four basic activities:
+PMP Exam Preparation includes four key activities:

 - Run the mock PMP exam at different simulators.